aheschl1/passive_docs/README.md

 passivedocs git@github.com:owner/repo.git
 ```

+Configuration file (`passivedocs.yml`)

+If a repository contains a `passivedocs.yml` file it will be read and used.
+This file is optional.
+If it is absent the agent will proceed and will not ignore any files (i.e., no ignore rules are applied).

 Docker build and run

 The provided `Dockerfile` builds a small image with the `passivedocs` CLI installed.
 The image does not require model or endpoint values at build time — provide them when you run the container so one image can be used for many runs and repositories.